Macorah/Coffee-Shop-Sales-Analysis/README.md

 **Payment Infrastructure**
 - Since Credit Card is the most preferred valid method, optimize and expand card payment channels (e.g., POS terminals, QR codes, or app payments).

+### 🔚 Conclusion
+---
+This analysis provided a comprehensive overview of the cafe’s sales performance using SQL, Excel, and Power BI.
+Key business levers were identified, including product-level trends, payment behavior, and service mode preference.
+Addressing data completeness and leveraging these insights can inform operational decisions, enhance customer experience, and improve revenue forecasting.